gfkpth/nominalperson_cldf/README.md

 # Overview

 This repository contains a database with syntactic data on >100 languages with a focus on properties relating to the phenomenon of (ad)nominal person.
 The code here creates a [CLDF](https://github.com/cldf/cldf/)-conformant database, a format designed for linguistic applications, from older (and somewhat unorderly) csv-files.

-**This is still work in progress.**
+The format also allows the automatic generation of an SQLite database.

 A previous implementation of the data as a relational (SQL) database can be found [here](https://github.com/gfkpth/nominal_person).
 That repo also contains the a jupyter notebook extracting example sentences for nominal person from a LaTeX-file, see  [here](https://github.com/gfkpth/nominal_person/tree/main/db-creation-notes/CLDF).

-# (Ad-)nominal person
+## Background: (Ad-)nominal person

 One common form of nominal person are personal pronouns forming co-constituents of a co-referring nominal expression as in English *we linguists*.
 More detailed information on relevant phenomena and the range of cross-linguistic variation can be found in [Höhn (2020)](https://doi.org/10.5334/gjgl.1121) and [Höhn (2024)](https://doi.org/10.1515/lingty-2023-0080) as well as [my dissertation](https://ling.auf.net/lingbuzz/003618).
 If you use this data, I'd appreciate it if you'd let me know.
 If you are a linguist interested in (ad)nominal person and struggle with using this database, feel free to get in touch.

 Note that this is currently work in progress.

+# Files

 ## Notes on the setup of a new CLDF